 The most difficult part of any divorce in which the couple has children is the issue of their future relationship with the children.
-It is important in most circumstances that both parents continue a healthy, loving relationship with the children.
-Obviously, there are exceptions to this when there are allegations of abuse, neglect, etc. Divorcing parents need to work together, if possible, to come up with a workable parenting plan that allows both parents to be actively involved in their children’s lives.
+In most circumstances, it is important for both parents to continue a healthy, loving relationship with the children.
+The obvious exceptions to this are when there are allegations of abuse, neglect, etc. Parents need to work together, when possible, to come up with a parenting plan that allows both parents to be actively involved in their children’s lives.

-If the parents can reach a custody decision on their own, the court will make one for them.
-In such cases the court will apply the “best interests of the child” test in making a determination.
-It is always better for you to reach an agreement on your own if you can.
-Sometimes that is simply not possible.
-Either way, there are important considerations that need to be factored into the decision making process, and you should have an experienced child custody attorney representing your interests.
+If the parents cannot reach a custody decision on their own, the court will make one for them.
+In such cases, the court will apply the “best interests of the child” test to make a determination.
+It is always best for parents to reach an agreement on their own.
+However, we know that there are times when it is simply not possible.
+Either way, there are important considerations that need to be factored into the decision-making process, and you should have an experienced child custody attorney representing your interests.

-For more information about child custody disputes, contact our Atlanta Child Custody Lawyers for a free consultation.
+For more information about child custody disputes, contact us for a free consultation.